nextcord/nextcord/docs/migrating_2.rst

 - ``missing_perms`` attributes and arguments are renamed to ``missing_permissions``.
 - Many method arguments now reject ``None``.
 - Many arguments are now specified as positional-only or keyword-only; e.g. :func:`oauth_url` now takes keyword-only arguments, and methods starting with ``get_`` or ``fetch_`` take positional-only arguments.
+- :meth:`Guild.bans` is no longer a coroutine and returns an :class:`~nextcord.AsyncIterator` instead of a :class:`list`.

 Changes
 -----------------------